What Makes This Journey Special?

 Day 3

-Route: Bishkek – Enilchek – Issyk-Kul Lake – Bishkek
+Tour Route: Bishkek — Enilchek — Issyk-Kul — Bishkek

 Important Information

-— Rates may vary depending on the season, chosen accommodation level, and additional services.
+— Rates may vary depending on the season, selected accommodation level, and additional services.

-— For corporate and private groups, pricing can be calculated based on your preferences.
+— For corporate and private groups, pricing can be customized based on your preferences.

 What’s Included in the Price?